WHO ARE WE?

 CALIFORNIA

-Ellie has worked in the non-profit sector for the past nine years, at organizations with missions from youth workforce development to health education.
-In 2018 she began working for organizations with an environmental focus to better fit her passion for the natural world, and she is thrilled to hone in on environmental science and advocacy as a part of Project Eleven Hundred.
+Ellie has worked in the non-profit sector for the past eleven years, at organizations with missions from youth workforce development to health education.
+Since 2018 she has been working for organizations with an environmental focus to better fit her passion for the natural world and joined Project Eleven Hundred in 2020 as a six-month Pollination Intern.
+She currently works as Field Data Technician for the Springs Stewardship Institute, based in Flagstaff, Arizona.

 Ellie Stevenson